pratyaynotfound/Artificial-intelligence-Lab/Missionaries-and-Cannibals/README.md

 ##  Solution:
 ### Problem 1:
-> ### Formulate the problem precisely, making only those distinctions necessary to ensure a valid solution.
+> #### Formulate the problem precisely, making only those distinctions necessary to ensure a valid solution.
 Draw a diagram of the complete state space.

-### Problem 2:
+#### Problem Formulation:
-> ### Implement and solve the problem optimally using an appropriate search algorithm.
-Is it a good idea to check for repeated states?

-Here is the solution for [Missionaries and Cannibals Problem](main.cpp).

-### Output
 - M: Number of missionaries on the left side of the river.
 - C: Number of cannibals on the left side of the river.
 - B: Boat position (B is boat is present, for the left tuple if there is B then boat is on the left side and if blank then the boat is on the right side and and for the right side vise versa).